 Section 204 of the bill implements U.S. commitments under Article 2.10.4 of the Agreement, regarding customs user fees on originating goods, by amending section 13031(b) of the Consolidated Omnibus Budget Reconciliation Act of 1985 (19 U.S.C.
 58c(b)).
 The amendment provides for the immediate elimination of the merchandise processing fee for goods qualifying as originating goods under Article 3.3, Annex 3-A or Chapter Four of the Agreement.
-Customs processing of goods qualifying as originating goods under the Agreement will be financed by money from the General Fund of the Treasury.
+Customs processing of goods qualifying as originating goods under the Treasury.
 This is necessary to ensure that the United States complies with obligations under the General Agreement on Tariffs and Trade 1994 by limiting fees charged for the processing of non-originating imports to amounts commensurate with the processing services provided.
 That is, fees charged on such non-originating imports will not be used to finance the processing of originating imports.